Cross-Entropy Optimization of Physically Grounded Task and Motion Plans: Results

 \item $Target \in \text{SE}(3)$.
 Represents the position and orientation of the end effector when the grasped object is released.
 It is encoded by a location $p\in \mathbb{R}^3$, initially sampled from a hyper-rectangle of size $(0.2,0.4,0.6)$m, located on top of the table and partially on the obstacle, and a quaternion initially sampled as in $Cube$. \item $Exit \in \mathbb{R}^2$.
 Represents a rectangular area of size (1,1)m where the robot needs to be at the end of the plan.
 The values are initially sampled uniformly in the rectangle. \end{itemize}

-We define the following action schemata to abstract the capability of moving, picking and placing and generate the possible symbolic actions together with the previously defined parameters.
+We define the following action schemata to abstract moving, picking and placing and generate the possible symbolic actions together with the previously defined parameters.

 The robot arm remains static during $moveTo$.
 The cost $J_m$ is set to $1$ for every time step the action is not successful.
-The success condition is true if the mobile base is at the goal location within a tolerance $in(z): \norm{x_{base} - z} \leq \epsilon $
+The success condition is true if the mobile base is at the goal location within a tolerance $succ_m(p_2): \norm{x_{base} - p_2} \leq \epsilon $

 For \eqref{eq:grasp} and \eqref{eq:place}, we use as input parameters an orientation and a grasp pose respectively.
 Both use the full body (mobile base + arm) parallelized geometric fabrics controller.
-As before, The cost is simply $1$ every time step the action is not finished.
-The success condition is true if the end effector has reached the grasp/place pose within a tolerance $ee\_in(z): \norm{z - p_{ee}} \leq \epsilon $.
-For grasping, we additionally check for the gripper to be closed around the graspable object, generating contact forces.
+As before, the cost is simply $1$ every time step the action is not finished.
+The success condition is true if the end effector has reached the grasp/place pose within a tolerance $succ_g(q): \norm{q - p_{ee}} \leq \epsilon $.
+For grasping, we additionally check for the gripper to enclose the object.

 To generate candidate symbolic plans, we consider the symbolic goal $robot\_at(Exit)\;AND \; object\_at(Table_2) $.
 The resulting realized plan is considered successful if $\psi_g(\mathbf{x}_T): x_{robot}(T) \in Exit$ and $x_{cube} \in \mathcal{X}_{Tabe\_Surface}$, i.e. the cube is on the upper surface of Table 2, and the robot is at the exit region.
 Notice how the requirement of a successful plan does not enforce the robot to be in the annular regions $Table_1, Table_2$ after executing the move to actions.
 The regions serve as an initial guess for sampling.